 The UAM collections are a permanent, regional visual resource and archive of contemporary culture, presented as major exhibitions, offered for examination by students and scholars, and circulated to national institutions.
+Visitors can explore the collections online, search for artworks, and save their favorite pieces in the UAM Collections Portal.

 The CSULB Outdoor Sculpture Collection